Sunderland, Cumbria

-Sunderland is a hamlet and former civil parish, within the Lake District National Park, now in the parish of Blindcrake in the Allerdale district of the county of Cumbria, England, historically part of Cumberland.
+Sunderland is a hamlet and former civil parish, within the Lake District National Park, now in the parish of Blindcrake in the Cumberland unitary authority district of the county of Cumbria, England, historically part of Cumberland.
 In 1931 the parish had a population of 60.

 Nearby settlements

 Nearby settlements include the towns of Cockermouth, Keswick, Bothel and Aspatria.
 The nearest railway station is Aspatria railway station.